You, your partner and sexuality

-Surgery of any type can affect your ability to have sex and your level of sexual desire.
+Having an operation of any type can affect your ability to have sex and your level of sexual desire.
 Surgery in the pelvic area - for example, removal of the womb (hysterectomy) in women, and removal of the prostate gland to treat prostate cancer in men - can affect the nerves in that area.
-This can alter the sensation of orgasm for women or affect a man’s ability to get and maintain an erection (erectile dysfunction).
+This can change how an orgasm feels for women, or can affect a man’s ability to get and maintain an erection (erectile dysfunction).

-Radiotherapy to the pelvis can cause soreness in that area.
-It can also cause tiredness.
-Pelvic radiotherapy in women may cause a narrowing of the vagina and may also lead to an early menopause.
-Pelvic radiotherapy in men may also cause erectile dysfunction.
+to the pelvis can cause soreness and tiredness.
+Pelvic radiotherapy in women may cause a narrowing of the vagina or lead to early menopause.
+Pelvic radiotherapy in men may cause erectile dysfunction.

-Chemotherapy can have a temporary effect on a person’s sexuality.
-Tiredness can cause a lack of interest in sex.
-It can bring on the menopause in women, and this may cause vaginal dryness.
-Both men and women may experience a temporary lowering of their sex drive.
+can have a temporary effect on a person’s sexuality.
+Both men and women may find their sex drive is lower for a while.
+It can also bring on the menopause in women and this may cause vaginal dryness.
 It’s thought that chemotherapy drugs don’t pass into semen or vaginal fluids.
 However, just in case, most hospitals advise that you use condoms for a few days after you or your partner has had chemotherapy.

-Hormonal treatments may be given to some women with breast cancer and to men with prostate cancer.
+may be given to some women with breast cancer and to men with prostate cancer.
 They can cause menopausal symptoms in some women.
-In men, hormonal therapy reduces the level of testosterone being produced in the body, which may mean that the man has a lowered sex drive and also has difficulty getting and keeping an erection.
+In men, hormonal therapy reduces the level of testosterone being produced in the body.
+This may mean that they have a lowered sex drive and difficulty getting and keeping an erection.